-Have you heard about on-demand pay benefits, also called early wage access?
+Have you heard about on-demand pay benefits, also called Earned Wage Access (EWA)?

 One of the most common questions we get is, “Doesn’t more frequent pay encourage bad spending habits?”